merlos/MapCache/README.md

     // initialize the cache with our config let mapCache = MapCache(withConfig: config)

-    // We tell the MKMapView to use our cache map.useCache(mapCache)
+    // We tell the MKMapView to use the cache
+    // So whenever it requires a tile, it will be requested to the
+    // cache
+    map.useCache(mapCache)

     ...